Eden Green

 Our hydroponic vertical farming technology allows growers to cultivate crops in stacked plant spots within tower-like structures.
 These patented towers are hydroponic systems designed to produce the perfect micro-climate and enable farmers to grow their crops year-round.

-Our vertical hydroponics are designed to provide crops with access to natural sunlight so they grow with less waste of land, water, and energy.
-And our state-of-the-art sustainable system allows you to control all aspects of your farm.
+Our vertical hydroponics are designed to provide crops with access to natural sunlight so they grow with less land, water, and energy waste.
+Our state-of-the-art sustainable system allows you to control all aspects of your farm.
 This includes production tools that will help you optimize crop cycles and produce plenty of yields to meet your needs.

 The Benefits of Vertical Farming